Business Plan Writing: Financial Projections and Analysis

 Start-Up and Operations Expenses Statement

 As you start up your business, you’re likely to encounter costs in your ramp-up period.
 Typically these are the costs to set up your business and keep it afloat.
-Be sure to include all relevant expenses for website design, legal or accountancy fees, Companies registration costs (i.e. HMRC), any prototyping work that is part of your business feasibility plan and other costs associated with your business set-up.
+Be sure to include all relevant expenses for website design, legal or accountancy fees, Companies registration costs (i.e. HMRC), any prototyping work that is part of your business feasibility plan, and other costs associated with your business set-up.

 An expense statement is of limited value if there’s doubt about its accuracy.
-Be sure to include rent, labour costs, legal expenses, hardware and software purchases, marketing expenses, web design investments, and every other relevant, direct expense.
+Be sure to include rent, labor costs, legal expenses, hardware and software purchases, marketing expenses, web design investments, and every other relevant, direct expense.
 Here is an example start-up expense template.

 For your ongoing operations expenses, be sure to separate fixed costs and variable costs to give your readers a sense of which payments are stable and which can change.
 As a guideline, costs checklist to consider within your operations expenses (not a full list, and example only):